- Lasting more than a year, the U.S. presidential campaign and nominating process is one of the longest and most expensive in the world.

 On the Democratic side, candidates are generally awarded delegates on a proportional basis.
 For instance, a candidate who receives one-third of the vote or support in a given primary or caucus receives roughly one-third of the delegates.

 The rules on the Republican side are more varied.
-Some states award delegates on a proportional basis, some are winner-take-all (ten in 2016), while others use a hybrid system.
+Some states award delegates on a proportional basis, some are winner-takes-all, while others use a hybrid system.
 In previous cycles, some events, including the Iowa caucus, awarded no delegates and were intended only to assess the preferences of the party faithful.
-Rule changes for 2016 forced states to scrap these non-binding events, sometimes called “beauty contests.”
+Rule changes for 2016 forced states to scrap these nonbinding events, sometimes called “beauty contests.”

 How many delegates are at stake?

-Meanwhile, a Republican candidate must secure at least 1,237 out of 2,472 delegates to win the party’s nomination.
+A Republican candidate must secure at least 1,277 out of 2,552 delegates to win the party’s nomination.
 The Republican Party allocates each state ten delegates, plus three for each congressional district, and bonus delegates for states that contributed electoral votes to the party in the previous presidential election, as well those that elected Republicans to high offices.

 What are superdelegates?

-Each party also reserves a certain number of delegate slots for its high-ranking officials, who generally are not bound (or are “unpledged”) to a specific candidate heading into the national convention (unlike pledged delegates).
-On the Republican side, these include the three members of each state’s national committee, representing less than 7 percent of party’s total delegates in 2016.
-(The Republican Party has instructed state delegations to bind RNC members based on voting results.)
+Each party also reserves a certain number of delegate slots for its high-ranking officials, who generally are not bound (or are unpledged) to a specific candidate heading into the national convention (unlike pledged delegates).
+On the Republican side, these include the three members of each state’s national committee, representing less than 5 percent of the party’s total delegates in 2020.

 What role can independents play?